fabriziogiordano/policy/terms-of-service.md

 You may not upload, post, or transmit (collectively, "submit") any video, image, text, audio recording, or other work (collectively, "content") that:'

-- Infringes any third party\\'s copyrights or other rights (e.g., trademark, privacy rights, etc.);
+- Infringes any third party's copyrights or other rights (e.g., trademark, privacy rights, etc.);
 - Contains sexually explicit content or pornography (provided, however, that non-sexual nudity is permitted);
 - Contains hateful, defamatory, or discriminatory content or incites hatred against any individual or group;
 - Exploits minors;